chrismhl/sift_ml_inversion/README.md

 * Training and predicting with a 1D convolutional neural network
 * Plotting results

-for unit source inversions as a part of NCTR's SIFT(Short-term Inundation Forecasting for Tsunamis) system.
+for unit source inversions as a part of NCTR's SIFT (Short-term Inundation Forecasting for Tsunamis) system.
+Additional documentation can be found in the addtional_docs directory.

 ## Requirements
 The Python scripts were made using the following,